 Following a stay in a Habanero-Beer marinade, this bone-in ribeye gets a coffee rub dusting for the grill and is served with a cooling Avocado Relish.
-This little recipe – fast, easy, and sooo delicious – is the absolute tastiest steak I have made yet thanks to my new best friend, El Yucateco Green Habanero Hot Sauce.
+This little Coffee-Crusted Ribeye recipe – fast, easy, and sooo delicious – is the absolute tastiest steak I have made yet.
 Summer perfect!

 So, I have got to give a huge virtual hug to El Yucateco!
 A little while back I accepted a gig to do a post using El Yucateco hot sauce.
 I had not heard of El Yucateco.
 I had never tried El Yucateco.
 But I figured what-the-hay, hot sauce is hot sauce and I love cooking with hot sauces.

 But then I bought a couple El Yucateco sauces.
 And I tried them all.
 With a little spoon.